-*Denotes an affiliate link.
-See my full disclosure.*
+This post may contain affiliate links.
+See my full disclosure.

-First, download the lovely Thanksgiving Menu files from Janna’s site (link at bottom).
+First, sign up for my newsletter to receive access to my ENTIRE digital library, which includes the gorgeous Thanksgiving Menu files from Janna (link at the bottom of post to signup).
 We are offering them in a blue, gold and orange color option.
-Load the *Iron On Transfer paper into your INKJET printer.
-Note, this only works on an Inkjet.
+Load the Iron On Transfer paper into your INKJET printer.
+PLEASE Note, this only works on an Inkjet.
 The files will come with the text already flipped, so you can just push print.

 Once printed, cut out the design leaving just a little white border.
 Follow the directions per your Iron Transfer paper.
 After it’s been adequately ironed, allow to cool for 2 minutes and then remove the paper backing.